About Connecting to Congress

 Beyond administering these Deliberative Town Halls, Connecting to Congress conducts pre- and post-surveys to participants.
 These surveys effectively track the effects that these individual DTHs had on their constituent participants, such as the change in their trust and approval of their representative, as well as in their opinion on the specific policies discussed.
 Peer-reviewed research has shown that these programs produce significant gains in constituent approval, trust, and likelihood to vote for the Member of Congress.
 Understanding the time and resource constraints congressional offices are under, IDEA organizes these online events, handles all technology and produces this analysis with minimal investment of staff time and at no cost to offices.

 Connecting to Congress doesn’t only conduct Deliberative Town Halls – it also organizes Common Ground for Action (CGA) deliberative online forums.
 CGA is a simple, yet sophisticated, online platform that allows citizens to deliberate together about various policies regarding political issues, weigh tradeoffs, and see where they have common ground.
 Throughout these 90-minute small-group deliberations, participants are able to visually see how their original perspectives shift relative to others, allowing them a powerful tool to see where they do (and don’t) align with other group members.
-CGA forums are a valuable experience not only because they provide a wealth of data on what policies constituents do and do not support, but why they support them as well.
+CGA forums are a valuable experience not only because they provide a wealth of data on not only what policies constituents do or do not support, but why.

 Traditional town halls are one of the most typical ways Members of Congress communicate with constituents.
 However, conventional town halls have become less effective and more risky in recent years— as polarization has increased, they have tended to attract only the most partisn constituents, and/or “the usual suspects,” who take every opportunity to engage with their Member.
 They generally don’t attract the large swath of citizens who aren’t engaged, and thus offer limited gains for Members really trying to understand their constituency’s concerns and priorities.
 Additionally, town halls have recently become seen as potential weapons, opportunities to force a stumble by the Member and drive negative media coverage.